Biology (BIO) - Courses

 Freshwater Invertebrate Zoology

-Introduces the ecology and taxonomy of the metazoan, non–parasitic freshwater invertebrates.
+Introduces the ecology and taxonomy of the metazoan, non-parasitic freshwater invertebrates.
 An extensive course designed to provide a foundation for taxonomic knowledge, and basic understanding of the biology and ecology of freshwater invertebrates for advanced students in aquatic and environmental sciences.
 Lectures will focus on ecology; labs on taxonomy and quantitative skills.
 A student reference collection and field trips will be required.
 Lect.
 2, Lab.
 2. Prerequisite: BIO 203 or BIO 210 or BIO 341; junior standing.
-Offered Fall - Even Numbered Years.
+Offered Occasionally.

 BIO 419/519 Cr.3

 An introduction to field and laboratory procedures used by ecologists to describe and analyze the interactions between organisms and their environments.
 The course will emphasize quantitative techniques, including the use of computer technology, for collecting, recording and interpreting ecological data.
 Lect.
 2, Lab.
 2. Prerequisite: BIO 307 or BIO 341; junior standing.
 Offered Fall.

 BIO 421/521 Cr.3

 A comprehensive study of the production, regulation, structure, molecular to whole-body actions, metabolism, and excretion of biochemical signaling molecules across vertebrates with a focus on amphibians, fish, birds, and mammals.
 Hormone and neurotransmitter pathways will be examined with relationship to evolutionary and environmental influences using lecture, review of primary literature, and case studies.
 Credit toward the biology major can only be received for this class or BIO 424, not both.
 Prerequisite: BIO 313 or BIO 458; junior standing.
 Offered Spring.